Skip to main content

 Why we evaluate

-We evaluate all our project work to measure what works, what doesn’t work and to tease out things that are particularly effective.
-It enables us to know what to build on and what to leave behind.
+We evaluate our work to measure what works, what doesn’t work and to tease out things that are particularly effective.
+Evaluation enables us to know what to build on.

-Evaluation doesn’t mean anything if it isn’t used to steer decisions.
-We use an iterative process where our techniques are reviewed by users and adjustments are made before they are finalised.
+We use an iterative process where we user-test our techniques and make adjustments before they are finalised.
 It means our resources and designs reflect the needs and views of people they are designed for.
 We never stop being interested in what people think.

 Inclusive approaches to evaluation